reactjs/react.dev/src/content/reference/react/Children.md

 ## Troubleshooting {/*troubleshooting*/}

-### I pass a custom component, but the `Children` methods don't show its render result {/*i-pass-a-custom-component-but-the-children-methods-dont-show-its-render-result*/}
+### I pass a custom Component, but the `Children` methods don't show its render result {/*i-pass-a-custom-component-but-the-children-methods-dont-show-its-render-result*/}

 Suppose you pass two children to `RowList` like this: